karina-khan/dsci510_spring2026_final_project/README.md

 - A cookies.txt file in the project root for yt-dlp authentication
 - Use .env.example as a template.

-How to Run the main pipeline
+How to run the main pipeline

 From the src/ directory:
 bash